 2. Enter your CMU ID and password.

-3. The exam should be listed under "Courses" as "F13-English Placement Exam."
+3. The exam should be listed under "Courses" as "F14-English Placement Exam."
 Click on this course link and follow the instructions found there.

 Please note: The exam must be completed within 48 hours after you begin, so plan to take the exam only when you have 48 hours in which to complete it.
 Most students in previous years report spending 5 to 6 hours on the exam.

-If you feel you may not be required to take the English placement exam, please email us <email@example.com> immediately.
-We will then email you a set of questions that will give us the information we need to determine whether you are required to take the exam.
-These questions will take less than 10 minutes to answer.
+If you feel you may not be required to take the English placement exam, please email us <firstname.lastname@example.org> immediately.
+We will then email you a set of questions that will give us the information for determining whether you are required to take the exam.
+These questions should take less than 10 minutes to answer.

-If you have any questions or encounter any problems with the online exam, please email us.
+If you have problems with Carnegie Mellon's Blackboard site, please e-mail email@example.com.
+For other questions or problems with the online exam, please email us.